 This medication may cause very serious blood disorders (decreased bone marrow function leading to low number of blood cells such as red cells, white cells, and platelets).
 This effect can cause anemia, decrease your body's ability to fight an infection, or cause your body to bruise or bleed more easily.
 Tell your doctor immediately if you develop any of the following symptoms: signs of infection (e.g., fever, persistent sore throat), easy bruising/bleeding, unusual tiredness, fast/pounding heartbeat.

-USES: This medication is combined with certain radioactive substances (Indium-111, Yttrium-90) and used along with rituximab to treat a certain type of cancer (B-cell non-Hodgkin's lymphoma) in patients whose cancer has returned or has not responded to other treatments.
+USES: This medication is combined with a certain radioactive substance (Yttrium-90) and used along with rituximab to treat a certain type of cancer (B-cell non-Hodgkin's lymphoma) in patients whose cancer has returned or has not responded to other treatments.
 Ibritumomab tiuxetan and rituximab are known as monoclonal antibodies.
 They work by killing certain blood and cancer cells from your immune system (B cells).
-Yttrium-90 helps kill the cancer cells, and Indium-111 helps to show how the medication is spread throughout the body (imaging studies).
+Yttrium-90 helps kill the cancer cells.

 Additional Zevalin Information